ebtc-protocol/ebtc/README.md

 ### Gas compensation schedule

-When a borrower opens a CDP, an additional 0.2 stETH are required and the equivalent amount of shares are sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".
+When a borrower opens a CDP, an additional 0.2 stETH are required and the equivalent amount of shares are sent to the `ActivePool` for gas compensation.
+Their accounting is kept separate from the core system collateral.

-When a borrower closes their active CDP, this gas compensation is refunded: the amount of shares sent by the user are transferred back from the GasPool to the user.
-Note that these shares may represent a larger amount of stETH than before due to the accrued yield.
+When a borrower closes their active CDP, this gas compensation is refunded: the amount of shares sent by the user are transferred back from the ActivePool to the user.
+Note that these shares may represent a larger amount of stETH than before due to the accrued yield or a smaller amount due to negative rebases.

-The purpose of the 0.2 stETH Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the CDP's collateral size or the current stETH price.
+The purpose of the 0.2 stETH Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the CDP's collateral size or the current stETH market price.

 ### Liquidation